GetLiberated/PL-Final-Project/README.md

    - If you search "the world most used browser" you will see that Google Chrome is the top of the chart, only to second Safari.
 That is why I'm not convinced and very unlikely to bring more support to other browser.

 - **I'm a mac user and I demand OS equality.**
-   - Don't blame me if it doesn't work, also you need Java and Google Chrome for this  <a href="https://github.com/savageRex/EzBimay/releases/download/1.0.0/EzBimay_macos-x64.dmg" target="_blank">`one`</a>
+   - Fine, you win but don't blame me if it doesn't work or something broke, also you need Java 8 and Google Chrome for this  <a href="https://github.com/savageRex/EzBimay/releases/download/1.0.0/EzBimay_macos-x64.dmg" target="_blank">`one`</a>
-   - Note: Don't choose deny or allow or even always allow if a Google Chrome Helper popup shows.
+   - Note: Don't choose deny or allow or even always allow if a Google Chrome Helper message popup.
 Just leave it be, drag it to the corner, done.
 Simple, but annoying.
-That's why I don't recommend it.
+This is why I removed it.

 ---